Skip to main content

 Regulations: Article 6 Law IRNR

-It is understood that a natural person has his habitual residence in Spain when any of the following circumstances occurs:
+A natural person is deemed to have his her habitual residence in Spain when of the following circumstances apply:

-• Stay in Spain for more than 183 days during the calendar year.
-To determine this period of stay, your sporadic absences are counted, unless you prove your tax residence in another country.
-In the case of countries or territories classified as tax havens(1), the Tax Administration may require proof of permanence in said tax haven for 183 days in the calendar year.
+• That you remain in Spain for more than 183 days during the calendar year.
+To determine this period of stay, your sporadic absences are taken into account, unless you prove your tax residence in another country.
+In the case of countries or territories classified as tax havens(1), the tax authorities may require proof of residence in said tax haven for 183 days in the calendar year.

-To determine the period of permanence, temporary stays in Spain that are a consequence of the obligations contracted in cultural or humanitarian collaboration agreements, free of charge, with the Spanish public administrations, will not be counted.
+To determine the period of stay, temporary stays in Spain that are the result of obligations contracted in cultural or humanitarian collaboration agreements, free of charge, with the Spanish public administrations will not be taken into account.

-• That the main nucleus or base of its activities or economic interests is located in Spain, directly or indirectly.
+• That the main core or base of its activities or economic interests is located in Spain, directly or indirectly.

-Likewise, it will be presumed, unless proven otherwise, that a taxpayer has his habitual residence in Spain when, in accordance with the previous criteria, the spouse who is not legally separated and the minor children who depend on him habitually reside in Spain.
+Likewise, it will be presumed, unless proven otherwise, that a taxpayer has his or her habitual residence in Spain when, in accordance with the above criteria, the spouse who is not legally separated and the minor children who depend on him or her habitually reside in Spain.

-In addition, natural persons of Spanish nationality who prove their new residence in a tax haven(1), will continue to have the status of taxpayers for the Personal Income Tax, both in the tax period in which they make the change of residence and in the four following tax periods.
+In addition, natural persons of Spanish nationality who prove their new residence in a tax haven(1), will continue to have the status of taxpayers for Personal Income Tax, both in the tax period in which they make the change of residence and in the following four tax periods.

 Special assumptions

-taxpayers of Personal Income Tax are considered to be natural persons of Spanish nationality, their spouse not legally separated and minor children, who have their habitual residence. abroad, due to their status as:
+Those considered to be taxpayers of IRPF are natural persons of Spanish nationality, their legally not separated spouse and minor children, who have their habitual residence abroad, due to their status as:

-• Members of Spanish diplomatic missions, including both the head of the mission and members of its diplomatic, administrative, technical or service staff.
+• Members of Spanish diplomatic missions, including both the head of the mission and members of the diplomatic, administrative, technical or service staff of the mission.

-• Members of the Spanish consular offices, including both their head and the official or service personnel assigned to them with the exception of honorary vice-consuls or honorary consular agents and their dependent personnel.
+• Members of the Spanish consular offices, including both the head of the offices and the civil servants or service personnel assigned to them, with the exception of honorary vice-consuls or honorary consular agents and the personnel dependent on them.

-• Holders of positions or employment in the Spanish State as members of delegations and permanent representations accredited to international organizations or who are part of delegations or observer missions abroad.
+• Holders of office or employment in the Spanish State as members of delegations and permanent representations accredited to international organisations or who form part of delegations or observer missions abroad.

 • Active civil servants holding official posts or employment abroad which is not diplomatic or consular.